fusionlaboratories/fusionchain/README.md

 ## License

-This project is released under the terms of the Apache 2.0 License - see LICENSE for details.
+This project is released under the terms of the Business Source License - see LICENSE (LICENSES/FusionLtd-BSL-License.txt) for details.
 The repository is [REUSE](https://reuse.software/) compliant.
 The copyright owner are listed in the `.reuse/dep5` file or in the respective copyright notice.